facelessuser/PyMdown/tests/example.md

         - pymdown.pymdown
         - pymdown.mark
         - pymdown.b64(base_path=${BASE_PATH})
-        - pymdown.absolutepath(base_path=${BASE_PATH})
 ---
-test: This tests the meta extension
+test: This example of normal meta extension
 title: This title will be overridden by YAML

-!!! hint "Recommended Extentions for Testing"
+!!! hint "Extensions Used in this Document"
-    This is mainly visually inspect the Python Markdown parser.
+    This is mainly visually inspect markdown output offered by PyMdown.
 This isn't a real test.

     - markdown.extensions.extra
     - markdown.extensions.toc